besson/stackoverflow-analytics/README.md

 2. Does wishing to become a manager leads developers to stay longer in a job ?
 3. What other factors lead developers to stay longer in their jobs ?

+All results are presented in my Medium post: [What makes you stay many years in a job ?](https://besson.medium.com/what-makes-you-stay-many-years-in-a-job-2c2cc34db17d)

 ## File Descriptions <a name="files"></a>

 * **exploratory_analysis.ipynb**: notebook to tackle questions 1 and 2.